 In fact, debt has all but defeated the citizens of the United States.

 And Americans live in fear of foreign terrorists?

 “The Tyranny of Debt” originally appeared as the section “Private Property” in TSr Institute’s white paper, The American Republic and its Relevancy to the 21st Century.
 A copy of this paper can be downloaded for free from TSr Institute’s Google drive.

 There are, of course, opportunity costs at play here.
 A recent graduate could pursue the establishment of a business first, and afterwards purchase a home.
 This certainly occurs, but is rare.
 Recent graduates usually lack the experience in a given field to successfully offer a product or service.
 And this doesn’t consider the person’s maturity, another critical factor.
 Added to the mix are the incredibly high odds against success, even in the best of economic times.
 Thus, the discussion remains focused on the typical evolution of an individual’s finances and paths to freedom from wage labor and debt, not the outliers and exceptions.
 Nevertheless, this discussion of ownership shouldn’t be considered as ignoring the ownership of capital for commercial purposes, with its own set of pitfalls in terms of indebtedness.

 Article 1, Sec.
 8 of the U.S. Constitution states,

-“The Congress shall have Power To lay and collect Taxes, Duties, Imposts and Excises, to pay the Debts and provide for the common Defence and general Welfare of the United States.”
+“The Congress shall have Power To lay and collect Taxes, Duties, Imposts and Excises, to pay the Debts and provide for the common Defence and general Welfare of the United States.” (emphases added)

 Thus, every Federal expenditure of narrow interest, such as earmarks or bank bailouts, should be considered unconstitutional.